 Although it is only the tiniest reference to the horse racing scene, this is simply too adorable to be neglected.
 Sesame Street character Uncle Wally is the band leader for a barbershop singing group of horses, calling themselves 'The Kentucky Derby'.
 In 1991 this troupe of singing muppets gave a beautiful rendition of 'One of Us Here is Not Like The Others'.

-The danger of gambling addiction has never been portrayed in a more hilarious way than in this episode over the ever-popular Black Books.
-When Manny places a bet on the Grand National for Bernard, Bernard his not impressed.
+The danger of gambling addiction has never been portrayed in a more hilarious way than in this episode of the ever-popular Black Books.
+When Manny places a bet on the Grand National for Bernard, Bernard is not impressed.
 However, after a long song and dance about "the circus of death", Bernard quickly takes to the sport and before too long loses everything he owns to his new passion.
 Will Bernard lose the shop and have his legs broken?
 Or will Manny and Fran save the day?

 The sequel to the action-packed and hysterical Crank (2006) pays its respect to the sport of horseracing in the raunchiest way possible.
 Chev Chelios (the main character) and his girlfriend Eve are searching for a man called Johnny Vang, who is allegedly hanging out at Hollywood Park Racecourse, when Chelios begins to run out of power (long story).
 As friction apparently recharges his battery, Chelios and Eve engage in wild, rampant sex on the racetrack - surrounded by cheering racegoers and posing an erotic obstacle for the horses.
-The term 'hung like a horse' will never have the same ring for you.

 In principle the concept of this film is a little lame: a zebra adopted by a horse trainer and his daughter wants to become a famous race horse and run in the Kentucky Derby.
 While this does not sound particularly thrilling, it is in fact quite a funny film about the elitist tendencies of high-class horse racing professionals.
 Particularly nice are the moments involving a horse called Trenton's Pride after his successful sire Sir Trenton; reflecting nicely the expectations placed on thoroughbreds coming from powerful stock.
 The racing sequences are okay, the zebra dwarfed next to the thoroughbred giants entertaining and endearing.